Welcome to the Department of Psychiatry at Queen's University

-If you are interested in applying for future employment, please include the following
+If you are interested in applying for one of the department’s open positions, please email Dr. Leslie Flynn the following documentation:

 The Department of Psychiatry Residency Program will be recruiting 7 residents ( 5 Canadian and 2 international medical graduates) through the Canadian Matching System - CaRMS and the Centre for the Evaluation of Health Professionals Educated Abroad (CEHPEA).
 The focus of residency training at Queens is to achieve clinical and academic excellence in an inter-professional collaborative care setting.
 For the first two years of their residency, residents gain core competencies.
 As senior residents, they are able to take elective time and sub-specialize in their preferred area.